 Hampshire Superfast Broadband - If your property is not included in the current superfast broadband programme and you can only access a speed of 2Mbps or less, there is a government scheme in place to help you access better broadband.

-DisabledGo have Access Guides for retail and shopping venues throughout Hampshire.
+DisabledGo has Access Guides for retail and shopping venues throughout Hampshire.

 You can search the National Access Register to find access information for shops, pubs, restaurants and more in your area.